chandanhpcic/docs/source/manual/logging_firewall.rst

 ==============

 When troubleshooting problems with your firewall, it is very likely you have to check the logs available on your system.
-In the UI of OPNsense, the log files are generally grouped with the settings of the component they belong to.
+In the UI of Reticen8, the log files are generally grouped with the settings of the component they belong to.
 The log files can be found here:

 ================ ======================================================== =============================================================================